auraphp/Aura.Filter/README.md

 There are three types of rule processing we can apply:

-- The `addSoftRule()` method adds a soft rule: if the rule fails, the filter will keep applying the the remaining rules to that field and all other fields.
+- The `addSoftRule()` method adds a soft rule: if the rule fails, the filter will keep applying all remaining rules to that field and all other fields.

-- The `addHardRule()` method adds a hard rule: if the rule fails, the filter will not apply any more filters to that field, but it will keep filtering other fields.
+- The `addHardRule()` method adds a hard rule: if the rule fails, the filter will not apply any more rules to that field, but it will keep filtering other fields.

-- The `addStopRule()` method adds a stopping rule: if the rules fails, the filter will not apply any more filters to any more fields; this stops all filtering on the data object.
+- The `addStopRule()` method adds a stopping rule: if the rule fails, the filter will not apply any more filters to any more fields; this stops all filtering on the data object.